Circular Huygens Dipoles: Unidirectional Spin-Angular Momentum from Achiral Nanoparticles: Principle of the Circular Huygens Dipole

-The principle of the Circular Huygens Dipole is built from the interference of fundamental circular electric dipoles, $p_{xy}^{\pm} \equiv p_x \pm i p_y$, and magnetic dipoles, $m_{xy}^{\pm} \equiv m_x \pm i m_y$, as illustrated in Fig.~\ref{fig1}.
+The principle of the Circular Huygens Dipole is built from the interference of fundamental circular electric dipoles, $p_{xy}^{\pm} = p_x \pm i p_y$, and magnetic dipoles, $m_{xy}^{\pm} = m_x \pm i m_y$, as illustrated in Fig.~\ref{fig1}.
 We define forward and backward propagation along the $-z$ and $+z$ axes, respectively.
-As shown in Figs.~\ref{fig1}(a-d), these elementary sources are bidirectional.
+As shown in Figs.~\ref{fig1}(a-d), unlike a Huygens source, these elementary circular dipoles do not radiate unidirectionally.
 Their far-zone electric fields are given by:

 where $C_E(r) = k^2 p_0 (4\pi\epsilon_0 r)^{-1} e^{ikr}$ and $C_M(r) = k^2 Z_0 m_0 (4\pi r)^{-1} e^{ikr}$ contain the dipole moment magnitudes ($p_0$, $m_0$) and spatial dependence.
 These bidirectional fields are a manifestation of spin-momentum locking and can be decomposed into the sum of two oppositely-directed, oppositely-polarized cardioid patterns.
-For the right-handed (+) sources, this decomposition is (see Supplemental Material (SM) Note I \cite{SM} for full derivation): \begin{widetext}
+For the right-handed (+) sources, this decomposition is (see Appendix~\ref{app:theory} for full derivation): \begin{widetext}

 \end{widetext} An analogous decomposition exists for the left-handed ($-$) sources, where they radiate a forward LCP cardioid and a backward RCP cardioid.